Muhammad-Aqib-Anwar/image_forgery_detection/readme.md

 For deep-derived features, we utilize a pre-trained VGG16 model:
 1. Navigate to the `features` folder.
 2. Open the `extracting_CNN_features.m` file.
-3. Ensure you have a trained VGG16 model file in your directory.
+3. Ensure you have a trained VGG16 model file in folder `matconvnet`.
+Access it [here](http://www.vlfeat.org/matconvnet).
 4. Run the `extracting_CNN_features.m` script to extract features using the VGG16 model.

 ### Classification